Nymeria8/splitreads/readme.md

 ## The output:

-The comand will output to the terminal the read pair (if exists) that contains the identified split read.
+The command will output to the terminal the read pair (if exists) that contains the identified split read.
-**The user must always confirm the vality of the identified split read**, including:
+**The user must always confirm the validity of the identified split read**, including:
 + Orientation in relation to the pair
 + Orientation in relation to the rearrangement
 + Orientation logic between the two aligned chunks
-+ Possibiliy of (similaidades entre as duas sequencias que fazem o sitio do split igal nas duas)
++ Possibility of ambiguity between both genomic regions, enabling a bigger match than the read size.

 ![alt text](https://cld.pt/dl/download/d2fe80e9-5c9b-4942-b0ce-eef953d72828/splitout.png "Split reads output")

 ## Found a bug?

-Or maybe just wanto to drop some feedback?
+Or maybe just want to to drop some feedback?
 Just open an issue on github!

 ## License: